-On Location With Faces of Addiction Photographer
+On Location With the Bronx Addiction Photographer

 Chris Arnade is a Wall Street investment banker who devotes his spare time to documenting the lives of street addicts for his Faces of Addiction photo series.
 He invited The Fix to accompany him to the Bronx for an afternoon of shooting; the 46-year-old Florida native does most of his work in Hunts Point in the South Bronx.
 This afternoon's walk takes us past a desolate stretch of warehouses, junkyards and decrepit buildings which house a large number of drug addicts—many of whom Arnade has befriended.
 "If you're gonna be a photographer," he tells us, "you need to take a risk, to engage."
 It's this very ability that gives Arnade's portraits a rare feeling of intimacy.
 Each photo is accompanied with back-stories of the subjects' lives.
 The bios often include abuse, rape, homelessness and prostitution, as well as alcohol and drugs.
 Arnade always returns to give each subject a printed copy of their portrait.
 Willy, aka "Supreme"—a middle-aged dope addict wearing a seersucker suit—tells The Fix, "I hung the photo above my bed.
 I look at it every night before I go to sleep."